wlhlm/fc980c-controller/README.md

 ### Protection circuitry

-The 5V fuse and USB protection components have been carried forward from the original RP2040-based design and have been taken from [this][RP2040DesignGuide] RP2040 design guide.
+The 5V fuse and USB protection components have been carried forward from the original RP2040-based design (revision 1) and have been taken from [this][RP2040DesignGuide] RP2040 design guide.

 [RP2040DesignGuide]: https://github.com/Sleepdealr/RP2040-designguide